… And [due] to Allah from the people is a hajj to the House – for whoever is able to find thereto a way… (Quran 3:97)

-It can be confusing for a new revert to Islam to perform Hajj.
-Traveling to Saudi Arabia and, most likely, not being able to speak the Arabic language is the first stumbling block.
+It can be confusing for a new convert to Islam to perform Hajj.
+Traveling for Hajj and, most likely, not being able to speak the Arabic language is the first stumbling block.

 However, don’t let this hold you back.
 Allah judges each soul by its intention and our Creator knows your commitment to performing the best Hajj possible.

 Familiarizing yourself with the Rites of Hajj will go a long way in alleviating the stress of the journey, they are as follows:

 – Ihram – Muslims shed the clothing from their earthly existence and don unstitched pieces of fabric while making their niyah or intention to perform Hajj.

 – Once in Makkah, Muslims perform the ‘Tawaf Al-Qudum’ and ‘Saii’.

 – Next, Muslims travel to Mina where the 5 obligatory prayers are performed throughout the day.
 Following the dawn prayer, Muslims prepare to leave for Mount Arafat.